patrickbucher/daily-haskell/diary.md

 I also made some considerable changes to the code, which all had effects on the way the tree is built, which, of course, didn't increase my confidence in my own work.
 I'll re-consider it tomorrow.

+When playing the game during the day, I noticed a few issues that all are related to unevaluated tree nodes.
+I should make sure to always evaluate them, even though the leafs are unknown yet.

 # Day 41 (We, 2025-09-17)

 I'd like to tackle yesterday's issue by re-implementing `buildTreeAB`, for which I have to replace the list comprehension by a recursive definition.
 The problem with list comprehensions is that they cannot be stopped prematurely.
 But this is exactly what I need for Alpha-Beta pruning: stop building the tree.